 How do skinhead girls get involved in the scene?
 Is it the music, the look, or the culture that grabs their attention first?
 Surely, the reasons differ – it’s safe to say, though, that football doesn’t tend to be the initial spark.
-Except when you’re from Genoa and your name is Guendalina Buonavita.
-Our correspondent Francesca Chiari spoke with the long-standing face of the Italian skinhead scene about her football and music recollections from the 1980s-90s.
+Except when you’re from Genoa and your name is Guendalina Chiari.
+Our correspondent Francesca Bologna spoke with the long-standing face of the Italian skinhead scene about her football and music recollections from the 1980s-90s.

 Hi Guenda, please introduce yourself!

 Hi, I am Guendalina and I was born in Genoa, a city that I keep close to my heart even though I haven’t lived there for many years.
 And the closest to my heart are the terraces – my terraces!